I'm self-employed - what expenses do HMRC let me claim for tax purposes?

 untied tip if your expenses are less than £1,000

-There is one thing to note - you can't create a loss by doing so ... it means that if you're earning £5,000 you can claim £1,000.
-If you're earning £800, you can claim £800.
+There is one thing to note - you can't create a loss by doing so ... it means that if you're earning £5,000 you can deduct £1,000.
+If you're earning £800, you can deduct £800.

 Running a business is expensive.
-Thankfully, claiming back allowable expenses can alleviate some of the financial pressure that goes hand in hand with being self-employed.
+Thankfully, deducting allowable expenses can alleviate some of the financial pressure that goes hand in hand with being self-employed.
 By staying organised and keeping accurate records of your expenses – you can do this easily through untied - submitting your allowable expenses returns to HMRC should be a breeze.
 Sign up here!

 And for more useful information, click here to find out what the difference between being a sole trader and a limited company is.